How accountability drives sales rep performance

 Accountability breakdowns hurt sales rep performance every time

-Sales teams don’t fall short because they’re lazy, at least not in all instances.
+Sales teams do not fall short because they are lazy, at least not in all instances.

-They often fall short because the rules are fuzzy, the feedback is sporadic, and the process doesn’t give them a fair shot at winning.
+They often fall short because the rules are fuzzy, the feedback is sporadic, and the process does not give them a fair shot at winning.

-That’s how you end up with 69% of reps missing quota, 44% of deals stalling out, and only 30% of a rep’s day spent actually selling (for example.)
+That is how you end up with 69% of reps missing quota, 44% of deals stalling out, and only 30% of a rep’s day spent actually selling.

 While the numbers are bad, the ripple effects are worse.

-- Marketing leaders can’t trust the sales process because the data is messy.
+- Marketing leaders cannot trust the sales process because the data is messy.

 - Sales leaders watch their team drown in admin work instead of closing deals.